 SwiftUI Video Conferencing vs UIKit

-Where SwiftUI wins, where UIKit still earns its keep in a video app.
+Where SwiftUI wins and where UIKit still earns its keep in a video app.

 Interop